carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 ### Rebase and merge location

-Note that you are rebasing into the feature branch and merging into the main branch.
+While technically all branches are equal in Git and you can do merge and rebase either way - you should always be rebasing (into) the feature branch and merging into the main branch.

 :::